 That’s not bad for a simple little goal with 10 houses!

 But a goal is not enough.
 You also need a plan to achieve that goal.
-I recommend three solid plans for your free & clear goal:
+So, that’s what you’ll learn in the rest of this article.

 The Debt Snowball Plan basically works like this: